danesherbs/HopfieldNetwork/README.md

 ```

-##### The network will update itself and find itself attracted to the given pattern.

 Note that Hopfield networks are **sign blind** i.e. if [1, -1, 1] is an attracting fixed point, [-1, 1, 1] is too.